AkshadGajbhiye/Sentiment-Analysis/README.md

 It is the code in Python on Sentiment_Analysis_on_Hotel_Review.
 It has accurecy of near 83%
-One code is done in Vscode while the other is done on google colab.
+One code is done in Vscode while the other is done on google colab. the dataset is in tsv which is more faster than a csv.